sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 We will focus on only the HA counters below, which will not include basic counters, such as ENI creation/removal or generic DPU health/critical event counters, even though some of them works closely with HA workflows.

 ### 3.1.
-HA state
+HA state and related health signals

-First of all, we need to store the HA states for us to check.
+To help simplify checking the HA states, `hamgrd` will aggregate the HA states and related health signals and store them in the HA scope state table.

-Please refer to the [ENI state](#2141-eni-state) table in NPU DB for detailed DB schema design.
+Please refer to the [HA scope state](#2211-ha-scope-state) table in NPU DB for detailed DB schema design.

 ### 3.2.
 HA operation counters